MakeSchool-Tutorials/Makestagram-Swift-V2/P18-Improving-Timeline/content.md

 There are two events that the `TimelineComponent` needs to know about in order to do its job correctly:

-1. The component needs to know when the table view becomes visible so that it can load the initial set of data.
+1. The component needs to know when the table view first becomes visible so that it can load the initial set of data.
 2. The component needs to know which cells are currently being displayed so that it can load more cells as soon as the user has reached the latest cell in the Timeline.

 Let's start by informing the component when the table view becomes visible.

 ###Triggering the Initial Timeline Request

-The `TimelineComponent` wants us to call the `loadInitialIfRequired()` method when that happens.
+The `TimelineComponent` wants us to call the `loadInitialIfRequired()` method when the initial Timeline request happens.
 We can implement that method call inside of the `viewDidAppear` method, which is called as soon as the table view becomes visible.

 Since we have implemented the timeline query inside of the `loadInRange` method, we also no longer need it in the `viewDidAppear` method.
 So this is a good chance to clean that method up.

 > [action]
-Change the `viewDidAppear` method of the `TimelineViewController` class to look as following:
+Change the `viewDidAppear` method of the `TimelineViewController` class to look like this:
 >
     override func viewDidAppear(animated: Bool) {
       super.viewDidAppear(animated)